Winston-Lin/dziganto.github.io/_posts/2018-1-20-Caesar-Cipher.md

 ## Discussion

-Now if you've given this a little thought, you can see a way to crack this cipher wide open.
+Now if you've given this a little thought, you should see ways to crack this cipher wide open.

 The English language is replete with structure.
 Certain letters appear far more frequently than others.
 The letter *e*, for example, is the most common letter in the English language.
+Therefore, using letter frequencies is a very effective strategy.
 Another giveaway is double letters of which only so pairings exist.
 So given longer snippets of text, you can deduce plaintext-to-ciphertext letter mappings with ease.

 ![Letter Frequency](/assets/images/letter_frequency.png?raw=true){: .center-image }